5 Perfect Cheese Pairings for German Beers

 And brewers are busting out their seasonal fall beers, too, like fresh-hopped pale ales, made when hops are harvested in late summer to early fall.

-Pumpkin beers, that polarizing variety, are unveiled to delight (or bedevil) beer drinkers for the rest of the year.
-And Oktoberfests, a style of malt-forward, full-bodied lager, are released to coincide with the annual national celebration of beer in Germany, where the variety originated.
+And Oktoberfests, a style of malt-forward, full-bodied lagers, are released to coincide with the annual national celebration of beer in Germany, where the variety originated.

-Brewing beer during the warm months presented a food safety challenge, so brewing traditionally took place during the fall and winter.
-The beer was kept cool (not cold – perhaps the origin of the German tradition of room-temperature beer?) in caves throughout the summer, and the kegs were finally kicked during a big party at the end of the barley harvest in the fall, when temperatures dropped and brewing season could begin again.
+The beer was kept cool in caves throughout the summer, and the kegs were finally tapped during a big party at the end of the barley harvest in the fall, when temperatures dropped and brewing season could begin again.

 Celebrating the season with cheese pairings is the perfect way to ease into the cooler weather and shorter days ahead.